Brookshire Cypress Fulshear Jersey Village Katy Tomball Richmond

 Use testing when needed

-Blood work, stool tests, imaging, endoscopy, or colonoscopy may be used depending on the pattern of symptoms and level of concern.
+Blood work, stool tests, imaging, endoscopy, or colonoscopy may be used depending on the bowel pattern and level of concern.

 Match the next step